lucas060/Lucas/about.md

 ---

 About
-I am Lucas ,one of the architecture student in Wenzhou Kean University.Tis website is gonging to show my work of the third year.
+Lucas ,one of the architecture student in Wenzhou Kean University.Tis website is gonging to show my work of the third year.